Philipp Fechteler

 conference P. Fechteler, P. Eisert and J. Rurainsky @ ICIP 2007

-Fast and High Resolution 3D Face Scanning, Proceedings of the 14th International Conference on Image Processing 2007, San Antonio, Texas, USA, September 2007.
+Fast and High Resolution 3D Face Scanning, Proceedings of the 14th IEEE International Conference on Image Processing 2007, San Antonio, Texas, USA, September 2007.

 [Bibtex] [PDF]